releng-tool/releng-tool/Documentation/install.rst

 Installation
 ============

-The recommended method of installation is using pip_:
+The recommended method of installing/upgrading releng-tool is using pip_:

 .. code-block:: shell

-   pip install releng-tool
+   pip install -U releng-tool
     (or)
-   python -m pip install releng-tool
+   python -m pip install -U releng-tool

 To verify the package has been installed the following command can be used: